Frosthaven/yank-system-ops.nvim/README.md

 - **Linux (Wayland):** Relies on `wl-clipboard`, `xclip`, or `xsel` to interact with the clipboard.

-By leveraging these tools and commands, `yank-system-ops.nvim` can effectively interact with the system clipboard on various operating systems, allowing users to seamlessly copy and paste files, images, and URIs between Neovim and other applications.
+By leveraging abstractions from these underlying tools and commands, `yank-system-ops.nvim` can effectively interact with the system clipboard on various operating systems, allowing users to seamlessly copy and paste files, images, and URIs between Neovim and other applications.

 </details>